 Solar photovoltaic (PV) systems generate electricity from the owner’s home or business.
 If solar panels produce more electricity than the premises is using, the surplus electricity is exported, or ‘fed in’, to the electricity network.
 Solar feed-in tariffs are the prices electricity retailers pay solar customers for these exports.

 The south east Queensland (SEQ) electricity market has been deregulated since July 2016.
 Customers can now compare electricity offers, including solar feed-in tariffs, from electricity retailers at Energy Made Easy.
-The QCA has been directed to monitor, and report annually, on solar feed-in tariff offers in SEQ.
+We monitor solar feed-in tariffs in SEQ, as directed by the Minister responsible for energy.
+Our annual solar feed-in tariff monitoring report for 2020–21 was published in October 2021.